Glossary

 1st Level

-Human papillomavirus (HPV) is a common sexually transmitted infection which is the cause of several cancers, including cervical cancer, and genital warts.
+Human papillomavirus (HPV) is a common sexually transmitted infection which is the cause of several cancers, specially cervical cancer, and genital warts.
+Other types of cancers, including cancers of the anus, penis, vagina, vulva and back of the throat (oropharyngeal cancers), have been linked to HPV infection.

 Impact